-When you first start your business, you're so focused on how to sell your product or service you may forget how to accept credit card payments!
+When you first start your business, you may be so focused on the 7 best ways to marketing your small business you may forget how to accept credit card payments!

 There are 4 ways you can process debit or credit card payments.